jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 All official PHP extensions should be built for all stable versions of PHP included in `homebrew-php`.
 These versions are `5.3.28`, `5.4.29` and `5.5.13`.

-Please also consider adding PHP extensions for PHP 5.6 beta version : `5.6.0-beta4`.
+Please also consider adding PHP extensions for PHP 5.6: `5.6.0-rc1`.

 ## Todo